Tapadyuti1991/DataMining--Amazon-Book-Review/README.md

-# DataMiners7250
-Big Data Final Project - DataMiners
+# DataMining Project - Amazon Book Review Big Data Final Project

 Evaluates the rating of Books given by Users by Sentiment Analysis and normalisation of Rating of each books is being done.
 Find out the incentive users.